TOMcnustFR/edf-tempo-rpi/README.md

 # edf-tempo-rpi
-An app for RPI to turn on or off devices when electricity is cheaper for the french electricity provider (EDF) (WIP)
+A simple app for RPI to turn on or off devices when electricity is cheaper for the french electricity provider (EDF) (WIP)